Dog Rules at Purgatory

 YOUR DOG MAY BE OFF-LEASH:

-• ONLY if they come when called
+ONLY if they come when called

-• ONLY on informal trails (dirt or sand)
+ONLY on designated trails

-• Off-leash dog must not run up to people, bikes, or other leashed-dogs on the maintained trails
+Off-leash dog must not run up to people, bikes, or other leashed-dogs on the maintained trails

-• You must pick-up your pet’s poop, even if they go far off the path
+You must pick-up your pet’s poop, even if they go far off the path

-• Be aware of trail crossings and leash your dog when you encounter a paved or gravel trail
+Be aware of trail crossings and leash your dog when you encounter a paved or gravel trail

 OFF-LEASH ALLOWED